Skip navigation

 Fluoride is a chemical commonly used to prevent tooth decay.
 Fluoride overdose occurs when someone takes more than the normal or recommended amount of this substance.
 This can be by accident or on purpose.

 This article is for information only.
 DO NOT use it to treat or manage an actual poison exposure.
-If you or someone you are with has an overdose, call the local emergency number (such as 911), or the local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+If you or someone you are with has an overdose, call your local emergency number (such as 911), or your local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Poisonous Ingredient